liatrio/liatrio-dora-api/CONTRIBUTING.md

 * Keep your code concise and readable.
 * Use Rustdoc comments to document your code.

-### Using `pre-commit`

-We use [pre-commit](https://pre-commit.com/) to ensure that our code is formatted consistently and follows good coding practices.
-Run `pre-commit install` to install the pre-commit hooks.
-After installation, `pre-commit` will run automatically against your changes on every commit.
-You can also run `pre-commit run --all-files` to manually run the hooks on all files.

 ## Testing

 We use Rust's built-in testing framework.
 Please make sure to write tests for any new features or bug fixes you contribute.
 You can run the tests with `cargo test`.